acidsound/Deep-Live-Cam-Improved/README.md

 ![demo-gif](demo.gif)
+## Added features [Experimental]
+- Added a feature to select the camera device

 ## Disclaimer
 This software is meant to be a productive contribution to the rapidly growing AI-generated media industry.
 It will help artists with tasks such as animating a custom character or using the character as a model for clothing etc.